The Functional Simplicity of the Fireplace Mantle

 - Factors to consider when doing a pricing and installation comparison include these attributes of the MagikFlame products: these fireplace inserts feature thirty (30) ultra-realistic flames, a built-In 5,200 BTU heater, and crackling log sounds.
 The company was created and founded by Howard Birnbaum, whose extensive background in special effects in the film industry provided the catalyst for the realistic flames that you can mute and unmute at your bequest.

-- Ultimately, you can find every answer you may need with our Magikflame electric fireplace buying guide.
+- Ultimately, you can find every answer you may need with our Magikflame electric best fireplace buying guide.

 What if You Want to Keep Mantel Shelves or Floating Shelves and an Insert?